isaacnmm/pestpolicy-hugo2XX/content/posts/essential-oils-for-bed-bugs/index.md

 ### **2. Tea Tree Oil for Bed Bugs**
 Tea tree essential oil has natural insecticide and insect repellent properties, making it an ideal remedy for eradicating insects, including bed bugs.
 Tea tree oil is a natural solvent.
-When it gets into contact with the insects exoskeleton, it dissolves into the internal fluids and suffocates them to death.�When sprayed directly on bed bugs
+When it gets into contact with the insects exoskeleton, it dissolves into the internal fluids and suffocates them to death.When sprayed directly on bed bugs
 , tea tree oil will kill bed bugs and repel them from the area.
 To use it on bed bugs, dilute about 20 drops of the oil and spray